sametcn99/markdown-file-renamer-web-app/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL-3.0 License](LICENSE).
 For more information, please review the license file.

 ## Contact